 Academic Integrity & Misconduct

 - Guidance.
 There are many places where students can find guidance about Academic Integrity.
-This means that often ignorance of an academic integrity infringement is rarely a satisfactory excuse.
+This means that ignorance of an academic integrity infringement is rarely a satisfactory excuse.
 If it is unclear or you are not sure, it is your responsibility to clarify.
 You can find this guidance, for example:

 - In your course outline